Lecture Notes in Cosmology: Newtonian cosmology

 Newtonian cosmology works as follows.
-Imagine a sphere of dust of radius $r$.
-This radius is time-dependent because the configuration is not stable since there is no pressure, thus $r = r(t)$.
-We assume homogeneity of the sphere during the evolution, i.e. its density depends only on the time:
+Imagine a sphere of \textbf{dust}\footnote{Dust is, in the jargon of cosmology, a pressureless fluid.
+In GR, the geodesic equations of test particles are identical to the Euler equation for a pressureless fluid.} of radius $r$.
+This radius must be time-dependent because the configuration is not stable, as there is no pressure.
+Thus, let $r = r(t)$.
+Assume also the homogeneity of the sphere during the evolution, i.e., its density depends only on time:

-where $M$ is the mass of the dust sphere and is constant.
+where $M$ is the mass of the sphere of dust, and it is constant.
 Now, imagine a small test particle of mass $m$ on the surface of the sphere.
-By Newton's gravitation law and Gauss's theorem one has:
+By Newton's law of gravitation and Gauss's theorem, one has:

-where we have used Eq.~\eqref{dustdensity} and the dot denotes derivation with respect to the time $t$.
-This is the same acceleration equation that we shall find later using GR, cf. Eq.~\eqref{accEq}.
+where we have used Eq.~\eqref{dustdensity}, and the dot denotes derivation with respect to time $t$.
+The second form of the equation above is the same acceleration equation that we shall find later using GR, cf. Eq.~\eqref{accEq}.

 \hrulefill

 \begin{ex} Integrate Eq.~\eqref{newtequationcosmo} and show that:

 where $K$ is an integration constant. \end{ex}